10 Local Picks for Late Night Food in Orlando

 – J. R. R. Tolkien

+Looking for things to do in Orlando at night that involve a fork and knife?
 Orlando is a vibrant city with outstanding cultural diversity, which is reflected even in the food.
 For late-night eaters who just want to grab a bite real quick, tacos and burgers are a popular choice.
 But even then, Orlando still has some amazing spots for more elaborate dining too, and an array of popular late-night joints that will tickle your taste buds.

 Whether you're exploring around your Orlando hotel for simple $10 street burritos or some decked-out hot dogs with a little bit of an Asian twist, these late-night spots will have you covered.
 Orlando, just like most major cities in Florida, is known for its outstanding nightlife.